 Choose a way to keep your goals and plans visible.
 Will it be in your notebook?
 On your whiteboard?
 In your digital file organizer?
 Get all your goals listed there with deadlines ASAP.
 Then consolidate all your fab ideas and to-dos in a master task list where you can dump them and then refer to them later.
 Note: Your master task list is not your “working” or daily to-do list.
 Your daily to-do list needs to be short (3-5 top business to-dos) and most items should be clearly connected with your goals.

 Get the support, community, and tools to get focused, stay on track, and feel in charge of your business with the Fab Fempreneurs Membership program launching in Spring 2017.
 Apply to become a member today.

 P.S.
 Did you think I forgot about money?
 Nope, it’s up for next month with a post of its own :-).
-In the meantime, act on the 3 things you must get organized above and check out our coaching membership program today so you can be one of the first 50 members accepted.
+In the meantime, act on the 3 things you must get organized above and check out our coaching membership program.